Kevin McClory: 1990s–2000s

-McClory subsequently continued to try to make other adaptations of Thunderball, including Warhead 2000 A.D. which was to be made by Sony.
+McClory subsequently continued attempts to make other adaptations of Thunderball, including Warhead 2000 A.D. which was to be made by Sony.
 MGM/UA took legal action against Sony and McClory in the United States to prevent the film going into production.
 MGM/UA abandoned the claim after settling with Sony.
 His rights were untouched.
-In 2004, Sony acquired 20% of MGM; however, the production and final say over everything involving the film version of James Bond is controlled by Eon Productions (Albert R. Broccoli's production company) and its parent company Danjaq, LLC.
-In 1992, he had to license the rights to producer Albert S. Ruddy for a proposed James Bond television show, but EON Productions blocked it, ending any hopes of a TV show.
+In 2004, Sony acquired 20% of MGM; however, the production and authority over everything involving the film version of James Bond is controlled by Eon Productions (Albert R. Broccoli's production company) and its parent company Danjaq, LLC.
+In 1992, McClory had to license the rights to producer Albert S. Ruddy for a proposed James Bond television program, but EON Productions blocked it, ending any hopes of a Bond TV show.

-Prior to Sony's settlement with MGM in 1999, they filed a lawsuit against MGM claiming McClory was the co-author of the cinematic 007 and was owed fees from Danjaq and MGM for all past films.
-This lawsuit was thrown out in 2000 on the ground that McClory had waited too long to bring his claims.
+Prior to the settlement with MGM in 1999, Sony filed a lawsuit against MGM claiming McClory was the co-author of the cinematic 007 and was owed fees from Danjaq and MGM for all past films.
+This lawsuit was dismissed in 2000 on the ground that McClory had waited too long with his claims.
 The Ninth Circuit Court of Appeals later affirmed this decision in 2001.